Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Lensed memory waveforms

 \subsection{An example}

 Now, one can plot the lensed memory waveforms to view.
 For the purpose of demonstration, let us consider a lensing system whose lens is a point mass with $M_\text{L}=10^5M_\odot$ at $z_l=0.5$.
-From Eq.~\eqref{eq-gol-c}, one knows that $\omega_c/2\pi\gg0.054$ Hz, and we will set $\omega_c/2\pi=1$ Hz.
+From Eq.~\eqref{eq-gol-c}, one knows that

+We will set $\omega_c/2\pi=1$ Hz.
 Let the binary system be at $z_s=1$, with masses $m_1=36M_\odot$ and $m_2=29M_\odot$.
 Assume the spins are zero, and the inclination angle $\iota=\pi/2$.
 In order to visualize the impact of the lensing effect on the memory waveform more clearly, we will consider a rather small time delay, on the order of seconds, so that we can view both of the lensed waveforms and their interference.
 This requires the misalignment angle $\beta$ to be small, for example, $\beta=2.5\times10^{-4}$ arc sec.
 Then, one can find out that $T_{d,1}=0$ and $T_{d,2}\approx2.8$ sec, so the time delay is about $\Delta T\approx2.8$ sec, which is short enough.
 The amplitude magnification factors are $\mu_1\approx1.13$ and $\mu_2\approx0.89$.